Vincent-VietTran/disinformer-clue-gen/Movie/clue_analysis_matrices/game1_clue_analysis.md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The informed clues are strong, but the misinformed clues offer enough ambiguity to make it challenging.
-The fake clues are very misleading, increasing the difficulty.
+**Reasoning:** The informed clues are strong enough to guide players toward the correct answer, while the fake clues effectively misdirect.
+The misinformed clues offer a moderate level of ambiguity, making the game challenging but not impossible.

 ---